Masterminds/html5-php/README.md

 - A tag that cannot have content: &lt;foo&gt; (no closing tag)
 - A tag that could have content, but doesn't: &lt;foo&gt;&lt;/foo&gt;

+## Known Issues

+Please check the issue queue for a full list, but the following are issues known issues that are not presently on the roadmap:

+- Rentrance: The current parser is not re-entrant.
+(Thus you can't pause the parser to modify the HTML string mid-parse.)

 ## Thanks to...

 We owe a huge debt of gratitude to the original authors of html5lib.